 In this stage, we ensure that all published statistics contribute to meeting the requirements of Saudi Vision 2030.
-They also must cover the regional requirements such as the requirements of GCC-STAT, and other international requirements represented (ILO).
+They also must cover the regional requirements such as the requirements of GCC-STAT, and other international requirements such as the International Labor Organization (ILO).